deta/space-docs/src/pages/docs/en/quickstart-guides/python.md

     run: uvicorn main:app
 ```

-> ⚠️ Make sure that your Micro is configured to listen on the port number specified in the environment variable `PORT`.
+The `run` command should start your Python app's HTTP server and listen on the port specified by the `PORT` environment variable.
+If you are using `uvicorn` the right port will be chosen automatically.

 You can then run the following command to push your code to Space: